JuanIrache/gopro-telemetry/readme.md

 ## To-Do

-- Unit test padding, deduceHeaders, bigstr, disableInterpolation?
+- Unit test deduceHeaders, bigstr, disableInterpolation?
 - Unit tests for presets
 - Beta test
 - Merge more than one video file